 I work with women every day and I listen to their stories, their pain and the pleasure.
-I hear such terrible stories, feel great anger and fury for the collective wounds of woman and yet I see the beauty in their stories, as I watch women overcome great adversity in their lives to become the proud Queens they were born to be.
+I hear such terrible tales and feel great anger and fury for the collective wounds of women.
+Yet I see the beauty in their stories, as I watch women overcome great adversity in their lives to become the proud Queens they were born to be.
 I see women stepping into their heart, where their power resides and thrive.

 I hear stories of women who struggle to believe in their own worth, their power and their place in the world.
 Women whose voices are muted under the strain of living.
 Pain buried deep inside.